-The main role of the PHM Trustees is to assist the co-Chairs, Lord Steve Bassam and Martin Carr, in meeting the Board’s overall responsibilities in accordance with Charity Commission and Companies House guidance, as well as the funding requirements of both Arts Council England (ACE) since PHM was given National Portfolio Organisation (NPO) status, and the Greater Manchester Combined Authority (GMCA).
+The main role of the PHM Trustees is to assist Chair Bernard Donoghue in meeting the Board’s Charity Commission and Companies House responsibilities, as well as the funding requirements of Arts Council England, as a National Portfolio Organisation, and Greater Manchester Combined Authority.